Qualified doctors Certified medications Online consultation with aftercare

 Headache and migraine

-The menopausal transition affects different women in different ways.
+Menopause affects different women in different ways.
 This is also true when it comes to headache.
-Some women get hormone-related headaches for the first time around menopause, others experience more frequent and severe attacks.
-It is estimated than one in three women suffer from migraine attacks (in addition to other menopausal symptoms) in the years leading up to menopause.
+Some women get hormone-related headaches for the first time during menopause, others experience more frequent and severe attacks.
+It is estimated than one in three women suffer from migraine attacks (in addition to other menopausal symptoms) during menopause.
 Women who suffered from migraines before menopause may find they are worse.
-Read more about migraine
+Read more about migraine.

 There are three different types of headache: tension headache, migraine and cluster headache.
 Tension headache is the most common type of headache, which presents as a constant ache on both sides of the head.
 Migraine is a type of headache that involves severe, often pounding pain, usually to one side of the head.
 In addition to severe headache, migraines are often accompanied by nausea, vomiting and sensitivity to light and sound.
 The most distinctive characteristic of cluster headaches is that they come in clusters – usually short episodes, one or more times a day.
 They are marked by excruciating one-sided pain, typically concentrated around the eye and the temple.